Stangelissen/D3.js-lessons/README.md

 # D3.js-lessons
-d3.js opdrachten van mijn minor: Meningfull Data Design.
+d3.js opdrachten van mijn minor: Meaningfull Data Design.

 To see the result: